projectcontour/contour/site/_guides/ingressroute-to-httpproxy.md

 This Gordian Knot was severed by decoupling the inclusion of one document into its parent from the facility to place restrictions on what route matching conditions could be specified in that document.
 The former we call _inclusion_, the latter are known as _conditions_.
-This section discusses conversion from delegation to inclusion, please see the [`HTTPProxy` documentation](/docs/v1.0.0/httpproxy) for a discussion of conditions.
+This section discusses conversion from delegation to inclusion, please see the [HTTPProxy documentation][1] for a discussion of conditions.

 Before: